MrMicrowaveOven/AlgorithmsCurriculum/angel-list-reading.md

 This is a short description of who you are.
 Mention that you're a software developer.
 Additionally, you can include the tools you're best at learning, what kind of company you're on the market for, and/or some personal details.
 Examples:

+"Software engineer, experienced in JavaScript and Ruby on Rails.
+Worked previously in film, non-profit, education, and agriculture. @Yale University '15"

+"I am a web developer with a background in Ruby on Rails and JavaScript/React.js.
+Beyond code, I am a traveler, an archaeologist, and a lifelong learner."

 **What I Do**

 The "What I Do" section is almost an extension of your mini-resume.
 It's your chance to elaborate (briefly) on your qualifications and interests.
 You can include what you like about coding in general, the kinds of projects you like to work on, the tools you prefer to use, and/or other technical interests you have.
 Examples:

+"I love web development because I get to make beautiful and functional things.
+Every day I get to work across scales, from big-picture innovation to nuts-and-bolts problem solving."

+"I recently completed a 12 week course at App Academy, an intensive, full-stack web development program that focuses on Ruby on Rails, JavaScript and React.js."

+"I'm a current software engineer, former journalist, and sporadic blogger.

+When I'm not working, I'm probably running, solving Sudokus, putting forth an honest effort at swing dancing, or embarrassing my mother with my karaoke habit.

+I like puzzles, and that drew me to this field."

 **Achievements**

 AngelList asks you to describe "your greatest achievement".
 Of course, they mean your greatest code-related achievement(s).
 Some people use this space to give an overview of every project they've done.
 Others describe their largest/best project in depth.
 Either is fine.
 Write in complete sentences and focus on the projects that showcase your most marketable skills (Ruby on Rails, Javascript, and/or React, as well as anything else you've picked up since a/A that you're proud of).
 Examples:

+"My most recent application is DashboardAlpha (dbalpha.info) where I served as the product owner and full-stack engineer.
+It was a SeekingAlpha-inspired investment research dashboard that aggregated information and helped investors manage their thoughts on individual securities.
+I designed an algorithm to dynamically alter displayed content with varying window sizes.
+I also customized a Backbone.js library to query data from Yahoo! and used Ruby on Rails gems to access Google-search APIs to present updated information of all US stocks.

+Another application that I built was Breakout.js., a game that challenges players to clear a brick field with a ball.
+I served as the front-end engineer and used HTML5 canvas to present a dynamic game display and utilized multiple event listeners to give users multiple control methods.
+I also leveraged CSS3 features to present a tabbed menu to display game information."

 **Skills**